RobolinkInc/doc-v2/docs/codrone-edu/blockly/Senior/02-Flight-Variables/06-move-seconds.md

 ##### Description

-Moves the CoDrone EDU for a specific duration of time after flight variables have been set.
+Moves CoDrone EDU for a duration in seconds in the direction set by the flight variables.

 ##### Parameters

-None
+**duration:** positive integer in seconds

 ##### Returns